 On the 8th October, Year Five were visited by Haz, an internet safety specialist!
 He talked to us about how to stay safe when using the internet, social networks, apps and games.
 We were given key guidelines:

 - Online friends are not always true friends

 - Keep your account details private and secure

 - Don’t be a phish!
 Be cautious of phishing emails.

-The London Fire Brigade- a world class fire and rescue service for London- visited Year Five in Autumn to teach the children about fire safety.
+On the 9th October, Year Five were visited by the London Fire Brigade to learn about fire safety.
 The children learnt that fire kills, destroys homes and spreads quickly.
-Year Five were taught that smoke can be as dangerous as fire, how smoke alarms work, and how to make sure they are working properly.
-The children were also taught how to make fire escape plans from homes (including tower blocks), what to do if there is a fire, and how to call 999- through role play and discussions.
-Thank you to the LFB Education Team for paying us a visit!
+They were also taught that smoke can be as dangerous as fire, how smoke alarms work, and how to make sure they are working properly.
+The children were also taught how to prevent fires from occurring, what to do if there was a fire in their house and how to call 999.
+Thank you to Hazel from the LFB Education Team for paying us a visit!